Jenny-Hoang/ball_and_pipe_control/README.md

 MATLAB codes to open serial communication with a ball and pipe system.
 The system is made of a vertical cylinder with a ping pong ball controlled by a fan on the bottom and height measured by a time of flight sensor on top.
 The objective is to balance the ball at a target altitude.

 ## Notes:
-1. device manager
+1. device manager<br/>
-  check what com port it is on
+  check what com port it is on (Possibly COM3)<br/> PuTTY <br/>
-  PuTTY
+      *Port: COM3<br/>
-      19200 Speed
+      *Speed: 19200 Speed<br/>
-      Possibly COM3 --> Serial
+      *Click on "Serial" bubble

+2. Pull the codes down from GITHUB

-2. run the section "device" in "real world" to connect the device and to input that into MATLABs workspace.
+3. run the section "device" in "real_world.m" to connect the device and to input that into MATLABs workspace.
 (In 'set_pwm'??)
-3. in the command window put:
+4. in the command window put:
       action = set_pwm (device,3000)
 This will allow the ball to move up and down the pipe
-4. keep changing the pwm to get the different state values MATLAB will give values of d,p,t,h d is the distance from the top of the sensor (cm or mm) p t h
+5. keep changing the pwm to get the different state values MATLAB will give values of d,p,t,h d is the distance from the top of the sensor (cm or mm) p t h
-4. Using Putty??
+5. Using Putty??
     p200
     press 's' to read the value

 6. s

+time step is from

+realword --> sample rate
+target (just make one)
+0 bottom
+0.5 ball in the middle

+reward is open ended to how we set it up

 get the different values such as the height and the velocity of the ball from the ball and pipe system